Jordan Loveridge: Professional career

 Loveridge helped Mexican team Astros de Jalisco win the 2022 CIBACOPA title and was named league MVP.
 He was also named the All-Star Game MVP after recording 47 points.
 Later that year, Loveridge was named a Liga Nacional de Baloncesto Profesional (LNBP) All-Star, with the team playing in both leagues.
-He returned to the Astros for the 2023 season.
+He returned to the Astros for the 2023 season, repeating as an All-Star.